shawnsibanda/Eskom-Electricity-Data-Analysis-/README.md

 ##  Project Objectives
 - Clean and prepare raw Eskom data using Microsoft Excel (Power Query) for analysis.
 - Transform wide-format data into a tidy, analysis-ready structure.
-- Communicate insights clearly using data visualization.
+- Communicate insights clearly using data visualization in Power BI.

 ## Dataset
 ### ESK2033.csv